 In the @&?!$ Dolphin Tank.

 They aren’t kidding when they say something kicks in as a mother and you just do what you need to do.
 I slipped in after her (I have many imperfections but I’m a damn good swimmer) grabbed her, and with the help of a kind stranger, hoisted her back up on the slippery floating platform.
 Side note: it’s the Bahamas, but in February that water is far from warm.
 Yikes!

 Oh, but wait…. now I am in said dolphin tank and there is no way in hell I can pull up onto this platform.
 It’s buoyant and flips when I pull it down.
 (Some kid offered to help pull me up, but I spared us both that humiliation.
 Did you know they film these encounters nowadays?!
 No one was getting that spectacle on home video.)

-Caroline continues to scream and sputter, and I begin my trek across the tank, only to be stopped by a friendly bottle-nosed creature named Salvador.
+Princess C continues to scream and sputter, and I begin my trek across the tank, only to be stopped by a friendly bottle-nosed creature named Salvador.
 I had to kiss him before he moved out of my way.
-And oh yes, Caroline is still making a scene.
+And oh yes, she is still making a scene.
 And the camera is still rolling.
 And the kind stranger who helped pull her out of the tank is trying to console her unsuccessfully.